gauri9090/assignment/README.md

 ```
 ## Step 7: Create cron Job yaml

 Create the CronJob.yaml and deply it on the kubernetes cluster.
+The command used:
 ```bash
 kubectl apply -f cron.yaml
 ```